 A backing fire is a fire that moves against the wind or downslope.
 Fire wants to burn with the wind and upslope, so a backing fire moves relatively slow.
-Because of its longer residence time, the fuel burns more completely, thereby producing less smoke.
+Because of its longer residence time, the fuel burns more completely, thereby

+Residence time refers to the amount of time the hot part of a flame burns in one place. producing less smoke.
 A prescribed burn is typically initiated with a backing fire from a firebreak on the downwind side of the burn unit in order to create "black" and increase the effective width of that firebreak.